ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/accounts.md

 The `resource-delta` argument is a yson structure of the `ClusterResources` type (see below).
 For example: `{node_count=5;disk_space_per_medium={default=1024}}`.
 You need to specify the volume of transferred resources, not the new limits.
 Missing quotas can be skipped.

 In case of the `argument command: invalid choice` error, update the `yt` utility.
-For more information, see the Installation todo section.
+For more information, see the [Installation](../../../overview/try-yt.md) section.

 {% endcut %}